chanan/blazor-fluxor/samples/02-WeatherForecastSample/README.md

 ```

 ## Creating the action that triggers a data request to the HTTP server
 1. Create a class `Store\FetchData\Actions\GetForecastDataAction.cs`.
-This class can remain empty.
+This class can remain empty, but it must implement the interface `IAction`.
 2. When this action is dispatched to the store we want to clear out any previous state and set IsLoading to true.
 To do this create a class `Store\FetchData\Reducers\GetForecastDataActionReducer.cs` with the following code
 ```
 using Blazor.Fluxor;